nevwalkalone/Artificial-Intelligence-2020-2021-/README.md

 The objective of this assignment was to write a program that implements an AI algorithm (BFS, DFS, A* etc) so an optimal solution can be found for the Bridge and Torch problem.
 In this project the A* algorithm with closed set was implemented and the programming language that was used was [Java (jdk15)](https://www.oracle.com/java/technologies/javase/jdk15-archive-downloads.html).
 So given a number of people that want to cross the bridge, the algorithm must find the optimal solution, meaning the minimum time for all people to pass across.

+## Useful Reads
-**It is highly suggested that you read about the rules of the game and what exactly was requested [here](https://github.com/nevwalkalone/Bridge-and-Torch-Problem/blob/main/announcement-report/project-announcement.pdf), before you proceed.
-More details about the algorithm implementation and code analysis can be found [here](https://github.com/nevwalkalone/Bridge-and-Torch-Problem/blob/main/announcement-report/project-report.pdf).**
+Before proceeding it is highly suggested that you read:
+* [Project Assignment](https://github.com/nevwalkalone/Bridge-and-Torch-Problem/blob/main/announcement-report/project-announcement.pdf), has all the details about the game and what exactly was requested.
+* [Code Analysis](https://github.com/nevwalkalone/Bridge-and-Torch-Problem/blob/main/announcement-report/project-report.pdf), has all the details about the algorithm implementation and the analysis of the Java code.

 ## Program Execution
 After you've **cloned this project**, you can either execute Main.java in cmd/terminal or in an IDE of your choice like Intellij or Eclipse.
 In both scenarios all java files located in the src folder must be in the same directory.
 Below an example of how to run the program in cmd/terminal is shown.